 When she died at age 37 of a complication of diabetes, many of her studies, works, letters, photos, and personal effects were locked into storage where they remained for 80 years.
 Alice's nephew, John Rich with his second wife Phyliss, moved to Eureka Springs, Arkansas with that large collection about 1950.
 John died 1974, Phyliss in May 1981.

-Memory of Alice Kellogg Tyler may have never awaken had not her great-great niece, JoAnne W. Bowie, become involved in the settlement of the estate Phyliss Rich.
+Memory of Alice Kellogg Tyler may have never awaken had not her great-grand niece, JoAnne W. Bowie, 1951-2016, become involved in the settlement of the estate Phyliss Rich.
 JoAnne, a granddaughter of John Rich and his first wife, was the only relative in living Arkansas.
 She was contacted by an aunt, Sally F. Rich, daughter of John and Phyliss, who wanted JoAnne to have a piece of heirloom furniture and other keepsakes from her grandfather's home.

 Soon JoAnne was saying "I am going to reintroduce Alice Kellogg to the world".
 By the time JoAnne died in January 2016, it was clear that she had succeeded in reviving the memory of Alice Kellogg Tyler and her art as evidenced by exhibits, print publications, and online biographys and images (such as pinterest and wikipedia ).